-Under the standardized approach to credit risk in the existing US Basel III Capital Rules, a credit exposure to an insurance company is considered a general corporate exposure and assigned a risk weight of 100%.33 Under the Basel Framework, however, an exposure to a prudentially regulated insurance company is eligible to receive a lower risk weight (equal to the standardized risk weights for exposures to banks) if the insurance company is "subject to prudential standards and a level of supervision equivalent to those applied to banks."34, 35 Such a risk weight could be as low as 20% in the case of a short-term exposure to a low risk (i.e., Grade A) obligor.36 The Basel Framework states that "[n]ational supervisors should determine whether the regulatory and supervisory framework governing securities firms and other financial institutions in their own jurisdictions is equivalent to that which is applied to banks in their own jurisdictions."37
+Under the standardized approach to credit risk in the existing US Basel III Capital Rules, a credit exposure to an insurance company is considered a general corporate exposure and assigned a risk weight of 100%.
+33 Under the Basel Framework, however, an exposure to a prudentially regulated insurance company is eligible to receive a lower risk weight (equal to the standardized risk weights for exposures to banks) if the insurance company is "subject to prudential standards and a level of supervision equivalent to those applied to banks."
+34, 35 Such a risk weight could be as low as 20% in the case of a short-term exposure to a low risk (i.e., Grade A) obligor.
+36 The Basel Framework states that "[n]ational supervisors should determine whether the regulatory and supervisory framework governing securities firms and other financial institutions in their own jurisdictions."
+37